cellml/libcellml/docs/dev_building_newer.rst

 Command Line: Linux, MacOS
 ++++++++++++++++++++++++++

-CMake can either be run through a simple text-based executable called ccmake, or through the command line directly.
+CMake can either be run through a simple text-based executable called ``ccmake``, or through the command line directly.
 There are instructions for both available from `here <https://cmake.org/runningcmake/>`_.
 Building libCellML requires that you set the configuration parameters as in the table below.

 .. include:: dev_configuration_options.rst